freem/adpcma/readme.txt

+2023 update: It is recommended to use https://github.com/superctr/adpcm/ instead of this program.

 < adpcma - a command line YM2610 adpcm-a sample encoder for Neo-Geo games >
 a little old, but still tastes good!
 Release 3 (+readme update)
 ================================================================================